3. A Tour of RAD-Comet3 Hardware

 Error

-SQI is a 3-bit value reported by the PHY that correlates with the BER (Bit Error Ratio) of the link communication.
+SQI is a value reported by the PHY that correlates with the BER (Bit Error Ratio) of the link communication.
+10BASE-T1S is a 3-state value and BASE-T1 is a 3-bit value.
 The behavior of the SQI LED is shown below.

 Red